Optimising the delivery and management of a strategic water network

 Like all water companies, it’s set out how it will address these issues in its 25-year Water Resources Management Plan.
-The plan includes the creation of up to 500 kilometres of interconnecting pipelines and associated infrastructure in the east of England.
+The plan includes the creation of 100s of kilometres of interconnecting pipelines and associated infrastructure in the east of England.
 We’re working alongside Anglian Water and our partners, Jacobs, Mott McDonald Bentley and Farrans in a Strategic Pipeline Alliance (SPA) to develop a digital twin of the asset, which will be used throughout its lifecycle.

 - Improved efficiency and reduced cost of delivery as the pipeline can be assembled, installed, tested and commissioned in a virtual environment before the delivery phase begins